Jump to:

 - Roll small balls of play dough or putty in fingertips

-- Tear paper while keeping ring and pinky fingers tucked into palms
+- Tear paper while keeping ring and pinky fingers tucked

 - Make things with small beads

-- Color in small pictures or do page of sticker targets with small color
+- Color in small pictures or do page of sticker targets with

 dots (available at office supply stores).
-Especially when the picture
+Especially when

-is clipped or taped up onto a vertical surface, child will start to
+is clipped or taped up onto a vertical surface, child will

-automatically stabilize on the side of the hand while using index and
+automatically stabilize on the side of the hand while using

 thumb to place stickers in precise places.